Sam Spiegel

 Samuel P. Spiegel (November 11, 1901 – December 31, 1985) was an American independent film producer.
 Financially responsible for some of the most critically acclaimed motion pictures of the 20th century, Spiegel produced films that won the Academy Award for Best Picture three times, a Hollywood first for a sole independent producer.

 Early life

-Spiegel was born to a German-speaking Jewish family in Jarosław, Galicia, Austria-Hungary (later modern Poland).
-His parents were Regina and Simon Spiegel, a tobacco wholesaler.
-He received his education at the University of Vienna.
-He had an older brother, Shalom Spiegel (1899-c.
+Spiegel was born on 11 November 1901 to a German-speaking Jewish family in Jarosław, Galicia, Austria-Hungary (later modern Poland).
+His parents were Simon (Szymon) Spiegel, and Regina Spiegel, who originated from Bukovina in the vicinity of Lviv.
+Spiegel was known within his family by the nickname "Mounik".
+He had two brothers, Leon and Shalom Spiegel (1899-c.
 1984), who was a professor of medieval Hebrew poetry.